GarrisonHolt/dress-for-the-weather/README.md

 # Dress for the Weather
-## Simple app to get the current weather of Nashville.
+## Simple app to get the current weather for a city of your choice.
-### Will release new version for dyanmic city names.
+### Also tells you to wear based on certain weather variables.